-Indicator Average length of time taken to complete non-emergency repairs. (i) The total number of non-emergency repairs completed in the last year. (ii) The total number of working days taken to complete non-emergency repairs.
-D. C. W. Definition Non-emergency repair Any reactive repair work which falls out-with the category of an emergency repair.
-Non-emergency repair completion time The time taken (expressed in working days) between the earliest date a request is received by the landlord (from either the tenant or a repairs inspector) until the work is satisfactorily completed in the opinion of the landlord.
+Non-emergency repair completion time

+The time taken (expressed in working days) between the earliest date a request is received by the landlord (from either the tenant or a repairs inspector) until the work is satisfactorily completed in the opinion of the landlord.
 When calculating working days this excludes weekends and official public holidays.
 Other days when your office is closed (for example extended office closure over Christmas holiday period) should be counted as they are still working days.
 Follow-on repairs resulting from emergency repairs which are treated as separate works orders should be recorded as non-emergency repairs.
-Inclusions/ exclusions Po not include: Ensure to include: the time taken to carry out any pre-inspections in the length of time taken to complete a repair; 'Right to repair' repairs that in your opinion meet the above definition of a non-emergency repair; and repairs completed in the current reporting year, which were raised in the previous year, but not completed until the current year.
+Inclusions/ exclusions Po not include: repairs carried out under the defects liability period on any new build properties; repairs to void properties; repairs to lock-ups or garages; and any 'no access' cases (i.e. where a contractor has been unable to access the property to carry out the repair).
+Ensure to include: the time taken to carry out any pre-inspections in the length of time taken to complete a repair; 'Right to repair' repairs that in your opinion meet the above definition of a non-emergency repair; and repairs completed in the current reporting year, which were raised in the previous year, but not completed until the current year.
 SHR Calculation To calculate the indicator we will divide: (ii) the total number of working days taken to complete all non- emergency repairs.
 By: (i) the total number of non-emergency repairs completed in the last year.

-Indicator Percentage of reactive repairs carried out in the last year completed right first time. (i) Number of reactive repairs completed right first time during the reporting year. (ii) Total number of reactive repairs completed during the reporting year.
-Definition (Updated) Completed right first time In order to meet the definition of "completed right first time" a reactive repair must be completed: within the appropriate target timescale agreed locally; and without the need for an operative to be recalled.
+Indicator 10 Percentage of reactive repairs carried out in the last year completed right first time. (i) Number of reactive repairs completed right first time during the reporting year. (ii) Total number of reactive repairs completed during the reporting year.
+Definition Completed right first time In order to meet the definition of "completed right first time" a reactive repair must be completed :within the appropriate target timescale agreed locally; and without the need for an operative to be recalled.

 Repairs have to be completed within target timescales agreed locally with tenants.

 Due to the nature of some repairs, one or more visits may be planned by the contractor to carry out the works.
 If the works are delivered as planned and discussed with the tenant, the repair is considered completed right first time.

 If a subsequent defect with the original repair is reported within the same reporting year i.e. the operative has to be recalled, then the original repair should not be considered to be completed right first time.
 The recall repair is then eligible as a repair 'right first time'.

+Total number of reactive repairs

+All non-emergency repairs completed during the reporting year - taking account of the exceptions listed below.

+Inclusions/ exclusions

-Total number of reactive repairs All non-emergency repairs completed during the reporting year - taking account of the exceptions listed below.
-Inclusions/ exclusions Ensure to include: recalls to repairs reported as right first time in the reporting year.
-Do not harbode.
-Do not include: response repairs where the work will be done as part of cyclical or planned maintenance; complex repairs as determined by the landlord or where investigation work needs to be undertaken; repairs to void properties; repair jobs where the tenant has failed to give access as arranged; and repairs to lock-ups or garages.
-SHR Calculation To calculate the indicator we will divide: (i) number of reactive repairs completed right first time during the reporting year.
-By: (ii) the total number of reactive repairs completed during the reporting year.
+recalls to repairs reported as right first time in the reporting year.

+- emergency repairs; - response repairs where the work will be done as part of cyclical or planned maintenance; - complex repairs as determined by the landlord or where investigation work needs to be undertaken; - · repairs to void properties; - repair jobs where the tenant has failed to give access as arranged; and - repairs to lock-ups or garages.

+SHR Calculation

+To calculate the indicator we will divide:

+- (i) number of reactive repairs completed right first time during the reporting year.
+By: - (ii) the total number of reactive repairs completed during the reporting year.
 Multiply by 100.

+Indicator

+How many times in the reporting year did you not meet your statutory obligation to complete a gas safety check within 12 months of a gas appliance being fitted or last checked.

+Updated March 2023